mbcarbonetto/qiime2-session/Handson-on-V3.md

     qiime tools view DADA2/table-dada2.qzv

-*Alternative:* If you have not performed this step just click [here](http://htmlpreview.github.com/?) to take a look at the results.
+*Alternative:* If you have not performed these steps just click [here](http://htmlpreview.github.com/?https://github.com/mbcarbonetto/qiime2-session/blob/master/annexed_files/DADA2_table/index.html) to take a look at the results.

 :question: Explore results: